Get the latest on the Coronavirus outbreak for the military community on Military OneSource.

 Fayetteville Regional Airport is the Sandhills' leader in airline service, general aviation, and rental car services.
 The airport offers frequent daily service to three airline hub airports, each with hundreds of destinations around the world: Delta with service to Hartsfield–Jackson Atlanta International Airport and American Airlines service to Charlotte Douglas International Airport.
 To contact the Fayetteville airport, call 910-433-1160.

 Upon your arrival at Fayetteville Regional Airport (FAY), you will need to arrange for transportation.
 Family members without sponsors (Soldier) may take advantage of the local Taxi Services (Checker Yellow Cab, 910-488-5555, which are safe, secure and on location unti11:30 pm daily.
 Soldiers PCSing to Fort Bragg can request transportation through the Fort Bragg Replacement Company but it may be more convenient to use local taxi service.
 Soldiers will need to call 910-396-4244 to be picked up.
-The Army Community Service (ACS) Oureach Coordinator is on sight to assist you from M-F, 10:00 am-7:00pm, 910-764-0123.
+The Army Community Service (ACS) Outreach Coordinator is on sight to assist you from M-F, 10:00 am-7:00pm, 910-764-0123.

-If arriving by commfayettevillenc.gov/government/city-departments/fayetteville-regional-airportercial airline, the Fayetteville Regional Airport is located approximately 12 miles from Fort Bragg.
+If arriving by commercial airline, the Fayetteville Regional Airport is located approximately 12 miles from Fort Bragg.
 From the airport terminal to Hwy 301 it is about 1.5 miles.
 Turn right on Hwy 301 and follow the intersection of OWEN Dr. (to your left) and WILKES Street (to your right).
 Make a left turn onto Owen Dr. stay on Owen Dr. (it will become All American Freeway), follow the All American Freeway until you arrive at Reilly Street.
 Exit, once you are on Reilly Street.
-Get in the far left lane and turn left at the light on to Normandy Drive.
+Get in the far left lane and turn left at the light on to Normandy Drive. fayettevillenc.gov/government/city-departments/fayetteville-regional-airport

 Fort Bragg is located just west of Fayetteville, North Carolina.